istio/istio.io/content/en/news/releases/1.10.x/announcing-1.10/upgrade-notes/index.md

 The new behavior instead forwards the request as is.
 This matches the behavior a user would see without Istio installed.
 However, as a result, applications that have come to rely on `localhost` being exposed externally by Istio may stop working.

 To help detect these situations, we have added a check to find pods that will be impacted.
-You can run the istioctl experimental precheck command to get a report of any pods binding to lo on a port exposed in a Service.
+You can run the `istioctl experimental precheck` command to get a report of any pods binding to `localhost` on a port exposed in a Service.
 This command is available in Istio 1.10+.
 Without action, these ports will no longer be accessible upon upgrade.

 {{< text bash >}}